Serzhanov/Ynov_RL_last/README.md

 - Different Reinforcement algorithms to apply on the environment with a user-friendly web interface.
 - Algorithms generate the best possible action on the environment to get the best utility according to them.

+## Reward and Action Configuration
+- Actions are generated uniformly at random using the bounds of the environment.
+- Rewards are determined based on the mean utility of the corresponding actions.

 ## Requirements
 - Python 3.x